Eigenvalue Distributions of Reduced Density Matrices: Multiplicities of Representations

-Here, $D$ is the number of elements in the generic stabilizer of points in $M$, \footnote{Quotienting out a discrete subgroup leaves the Duister\-maat--Heck\-man measure invariant, but changes the weight lattice, and therefore the normalization of the Lebesgue measure $d\lambda$.} and the right-hand side is understood as the limit over the subsequence with $k \lambda$ integral.
-The additional factor $k^r$ comes from the fact that we now consider the density with respect to the $r$-dimensional Lebesgue measure $d\lambda$.
+Here, $q > 0$ is an integer and $D$ is the cardinality of the common $T$-stabilizer of the points in $\Phi_K^{-1}(\mathfrak t^*_{>0})$. \footnote{Quotienting out a discrete subgroup leaves the Duister\-maat--Heck\-man measure invariant, but changes the weight lattice, and therefore the normalization of the Lebesgue measure $d\lambda$.} The additional factor $(kq)^r$ comes from the fact that we consider the density with respect to the $r$-dimensional Lebesgue measure $d\lambda$.
+If $T$ acts freely on $\Phi_K^{-1}(\lambda)$ then we can choose $q=1$ \cite{guilleminsternberg82b}.

-It is well-known that the right-hand side multiplicity in \eqref{semiclassicallimit pointwise} is a \emph{quasi-polynomial} in $k$, i.e., a polynomial whose coefficients are periodic functions of $k$.
-Observe that the existence of the limit implies that (a) the degree of this quasi-polynomial is at most $n-R-r$, and (b) if it is of maximal degree then its leading order coefficient is in fact a constant independent of $k$ (namely, the limit).
-We shall therefore call the limit the \emph{maximal-order growth coefficient} of the quasi-polynomial.
+It is well-known that the multiplicity of $V_{k\lambda}^*$ in $\CC[M]_k$ is a \emph{quasi-polynomial} in $k$, i.e., a polynomial whose coefficients are periodic functions of $k$.
+Therefore, the existence of the limit \eqref{semiclassicallimit pointwise} implies that (a) the degree of this quasi-polynomial is at most $n-R-r$, and (b) if it is of maximal degree then the leading order coefficient (for $k \equiv 0$ modulo the period) is equal to the value of the density function, i.e., of the limit \eqref{semiclassicallimit pointwise}.
+We shall therefore call this value the \emph{maximal-order growth coefficient} of the quasi-polynomial.

 The rational points of the moment polytope $\Delta_K(M)$ are precisely those of the form $\lambda / k$ with $V^*_\lambda \subseteq \CC[M]_k$ \cite{brion87}.
 In other words, $\supp \DuHe^K_M \cap \mathfrak t^*_{\QQ} = \bigcup_k \supp \mu^K_{M,k}$.